natowi/CameraCalibTools/README.md

 It is GUI-based, permissively licensed under the LGPLv3, and intended to serve as the processing hub of a low-cost DIY motion capture studio.

+Pyxy3d allows for charuco board creation, as wells as intrinsic and extrinsic calibration of cameras via pre-recorded footage.
+Visual feedback is provided throughout the process via a Qt GUI.

+It integrates with 2D landmark tracking to also calculate estimated 3D landmark position.
+Example trackers implement various flavors of Google's Mediapipe, though each one is built on a Tracker abstract base class to enable slotting various tracking tools into the workflow.

 https://github.com/mprib/pyxy3d